► New A90 Toyota Supra coupe

-After so many leaks and public appearances, the new Supra probably looks quite familiar to you – but underneath it features a strong resemblence to BMW's Z4 roadster, too.
+Toyota finally pulled the covers – and the camo – off the new A90-generation Supra coupe at the 2019 NAIAS Detroit motor show, after one of the longest dripfeed teaser campaigns in living memory.
+After so many leaks and public appearances, the new Supra probably looks quite familiar to you already – but underneath it features a strong resemblence to BMW's latest Z4 roadster, too.
 That's because both cars were developed jointly.

 So, the Toyota Supra is an all-new sports coupe from Japan and the fifth to carry the Supra name.
 Toyota worked in partnership with BMW to get it off the ground, with Munich working on making the next-generation Z4 roadster.

-The two share a platform and engines but, visually, there’s far more differences than similarities.
-Toyota says the styling comes under the ‘Condensed Extreme’ design language, with a stretching bonnet, double bubble roofline and stubby rear all present and correct here.
+The two share a platform and engines but, visually, there are far more differences than similarities.
+Toyota says the styling comes under its ‘Condensed Extreme’ design language, with a stretching bonnet, double-bubble roofline and stubby rear all present and correct.

 ‘We wanted to make it so at a glance you recognise it, so we went through many discussions with the designer of the car and this is how we came up with the design,’ says Chief Engineer, Tetsuya Tada.
 ‘There were some focal points or cues of the design taken from the previous Supra.
 For example, the rear fender, where we had that kind of volume; we said that’s the sexy part of the design, so we tried to have some cues.’